ebenh/django-flex-user/CONTRIBUTING.md

 docs [here](https://django-flex-user.readthedocs.io/en/latest/reference_project.html#running-the-reference-project-locally)
 to learn how to set up the Django project.

+### Adding Dependencies

+Add dependencies with the following command:

+    $ python3 -m pipenv install [--dev] [package]

+After installing the dependency make sure to manually add it to `tox.ini` and `requirements.txt`.

 ### Publishing to PyPI

 1. Update `MANIFEST.in` to include any new, non-source files you may have added.